-6. What You Can Expect of Us
+- What You Can Expect of Us

 Complaints and enquiries received by the Service will be recorded for intelligence purposes.
-A personal response will only be made if, more information is needed or an intelligence led assessment of the complaint or enquiry determines that further investigation is required.
+A personal response will only be made if more information is needed or an intelligence led assessment of the complaint or enquiry determines that further investigation is required.

 You are entitled to expect our staff to:

-be courteous and helpful
+Be courteous and helpful

-identify themselves by name and produce identification if requested
+Identify themselves by name and produce identification if requested

-provide a contact point for any further dealings
+Provide a contact point for any further dealings

-give clear and simple advice
+Give clear and simple advice

-confirm advice in writing on request, explaining why action is required and over what time-scale
+Confirm advice in writing on request, explaining why action is required and over what time-scale

-clearly distinguish between what you must do to comply with the law and what is recommended as best practice
+Clearly distinguish between what you must do to comply with the law and what is recommended as best practice

-minimise the cost of compliance by requiring proportionate action
+Minimise the cost of compliance by requiring proportionate action

-give you reasonable time to comply (unless immediate action is necessary in the interest of health, safety or to prevent evidence being lost)
+Give you reasonable time to comply (unless immediate action is necessary in the interest of health, safety or to prevent evidence being lost)

-notify you if the matter is to be reported for legal proceedings
+Notify you if the matter is to be reported for legal proceedings

-advise you of the procedure for making a complaint or representations in cases of dispute
+Advise you of the procedure for making a complaint or representations in cases of dispute

-maintain confidentiality (subject to exchange of information with our enforcement partners through statutory information gateways)
+Maintain confidentiality (subject to exchange of information with our enforcement partners through statutory information gateways)